canonical/snapd/overlord/README.md

 If slow operations need to be performed, the required `Unlock/Lock` should happen before any working state manipulation.

-If the `State` lock is released during a handler, the code needs to consider that other code could have manipulated some relevant working state.There may be also cases where it’s neither possible nor desirable to hold the `State` lock for the entirety of a state manipulation, such as when a manipulation spans multiple subsystems, and so spans multiple tasks.
+If the `State` lock is released during a handler, the code needs to consider that other code could have manipulated some relevant working state.
+There may be also cases where it’s neither possible nor desirable to hold the `State` lock for the entirety of a state manipulation, such as when a manipulation spans multiple subsystems, and so spans multiple tasks.
 For all such cases, and to simplify reasoning, snapd offers other coordination mechanisms with differing granularity to the `State` lock.

 See also the comment in `overlord/snapstate/handlers.go` about state locking.